-Maryland School Assessments (MSA) will be administered annually in March.
-In the first year of test administration, release of assessment results will be delayed as a result of some additional psychometric work.
-Proficiency levels will be set in mid-July with adoption by the State Board of Education on July 22, 2003.
-The Geometry end-of-course (Geometry) assessment at the tenth grade level is administered annually in May, beginning in 2002, and fulfills the high school mathematics requirement.
-The State will also set proficiency levels for high school assessments in the summer of 2003 and, thereafter, report scores to schools and school systems by early August 2003.
-AYP computations for MSA and the geometry assessment will be made in late July to early August so that we can identify schools failing to make progress and notify school systems.
-School systems would be expected to examine their results and begin the appeals process while simultaneously assembling their plans and notifying parents of their rights to access school choice and special services options as appropriate.
-This timetable will permit us to meet the federal requirement in the first year of administration.
+Maryland School Assessments (MSA) are administered annually in March.
+Proficiency levels were adopted by the State Board of Education on July 22, 2003.
+The algebra/data analysis and the English 2 end-of-course assessments are administered annually in January and May and fulfill the high school mathematics and reading requirements.
+The State also set proficiency levels for high school assessments in the summer of 2003 and reports scores to schools and school systems by early August.
+AYP computations for MSA and the end-of-course assessments are made in June-August so that schools failing to make progress can be identified and school systems notified.
+School systems are expected to examine their results and begin the appeals process while simultaneously assembling their plans and notifying parents of their rights to access school choice and special services options as appropriate.
+Parent notification will take no later than early August.

-In subsequent years (beginning in 2004), the psychometric and proficiency level setting work associated with the first administration will not be necessary, permitting the results to be returned to schools and school systems around June 1.
-Beginning with the 2003-2004 school year, geometry results will be scored immediately after the May administrations, with the release of scores to schools occurring beginning in June and before the start of the next school year annually.
+Algebra/data analysis and English 2 results are scored immediately after the January and May administrations, with the release of scores to schools occurring beginning in June and before the start of the next school year annually.
 Graduation rate and attendance data will be collected and reported within the same schedule to facilitate the timely release of data and the identification of schools eligible for program improvement requirements.